 A couple of years ago a friend of mine has changed his Facebook profile picture to the one showing him on the top of the mountain with the unrecognizable (for me then) flag waving above his head and a spectacular landscape around.
 I had no idea what this place was but I desperately wanted to visit it, this view looked simply incredible!

-Years have passed, I’ve learnt the picture was taken on the top of Lovcen mountain, one of the highlights of Montenegro.
+Years have passed, I’ve learnt the picture was taken on the top of Lovcen mountain, one of the highlights of Montenegro and the whole Balkans.
 It immediately became one of the reasons why I wanted to return to Montenegro, to see this view myself.

 Unfortunately it’s not so easy to get to Mount Lovcen with public transport and for someone who doesn’t even have a driver’s license and prefer to travel solo it’s extra challenging.
 Fortunately I found out about the Kotor day trip that, among other amazing places, includes Mount Lovcen.
 I really couldn’t wait to go!